dagraham/etm-dgraham/README.md

                     @j job D &i d &p c

             and thereafter treated as if the ids and prerequisites had been manually assigned.
 Note that at most 26 jobs are possible with auto assignment.

+			Once ids and prerequisites have been assigned, it is sometimes useful to be able to add a job here or there or change the order of existing jobs and have the ids and prerequisites generated again.
+To do this simply remove the `&i` and `&p` entries from the *first job* and save the task - *all* job ids and preqrequisites will automatically be reassigned.
         - Manually assigned.
 Job prequisites can also be assigned manually using entries for `&i` (id) and `&p`, (comma separated list of ids of immediate prequisites).
 E.g., with

                 - manually assigned